25 Mouthwatering Jaco, Costa Rica Restaurants

 The Green Room Jaco Beach

-The Green Room is a fusion restaurant located along the main strip in Jaco, about a block from the Mas por Menos supermarket.
+The Green Room is a fusion restaurant located along the main strip in Jaco, about a block from the Mas Por Menos supermarket.
 With a focus on fresh local cuisine, organic ingredients, and high-quality food, this is a very popular restaurant in Jaco.
+The Green Room Cafe prides itself on being very friendly to vegans in Costa Rica.

 Marisqueria el Recreo

-This is a traditional tico restaurant, and if you are well versed in traditional Costa Rican cuisine, you can ask for anything you want to eat and they can probably make it.
+This is a traditional Costa Rican restaurant, and if you are well-versed in traditional Costa Rican cuisine, you can ask for anything you want to eat and they can probably make it.

-Service is a bit slow, prices are rock bottom, and the fish is fresh.
+Service is a bit slow, prices are rock bottom, and they offer lots of fresh seafood.
+They had some of the most delicious jumbo shrimp I’ve had in a long time.
 When we went they were so good to our kids- they took them crayons and gave them fresh juice while we waited for our food.

 Related post: Basic Spanish Phrases For Travel to Costa Rica

 Offering relaxing chairs right on the sand, a great reggae soundtrack, and fast, efficient service, we headed here for a quick breakfast and it was delicious.
-They offer breakfast, lunch and dinner, and great sunset cocktails.
+They offer full Costa Rican breakfast, lunch, and dinner, and great sunset cocktails.
+It’s a great place to watch the beautiful sunset Jaco Beach promises each night, and I promise, you’ll have a great time here.

-This place is super cheap, friendly, and laid back.
+This place is super cheap, friendly, laid back and great for families with kids.
 The girls were swinging in hammocks while we used the free wifi before lunch came- and we were right on the beach. we just took our beach stuff with us and hung out on the beach after breakfast.
 The freshly made juice is to die for.

 Related post: Costa Rican Gallo Pinto Recipe